JOEMN96/homebake-Next-js/Readme.md

 - Frontend - Next.js, Redux, React-query, Ant-d, Scss
 - CMS - Strapi, mongoDB
-- Backend - Node.js, Express, MongoDB, Stripe
+- Backend - Node.js, Express, MongoDB, Stripe, Passport.js

 ## Details

 - Password are Encrypted and salted.
 - Cloudinary is used to host images for CMS.
-- Front end and CMS are hosted in heroku
+- Backend end and CMS are hosted in heroku
+- Frontend is hosted on Netlify

-## required Env
+## Required Env

-#### backend
+#### Backend

 - STRIPE_SECRET_KEY
 - DOMAIN ="http://localhost:3000/"